‘Bold And The Beautiful’ Linsey Godfrey Reveals When She Will Return To ‘B&B’

 Bold and Beautiful viewers noticed that Linsey Godfrey, the actor who plays Caroline Spencer, has been missing since October 31, 2016.
 Many jumped to the conclusion that she was let go and may never appear on the series again.
 According to the April 10 issue of Soap Opera Digest, Godfrey was flattered to hear that Bold and Beautiful fans missed her on the CBS soap opera.
 Linsey gave SOD the scoop about when she could be returning to the daytime drama.

 Last year, Caroline decided to leave Los Angeles with her infant son, Douglas to spend time in New York City.
-Thomas (Pierson Fode) briefly followed her but he came back a few months ago.
+Thomas (Pierson Fode) briefly followed her, but he came back a few months ago.
 Bold and Beautiful fans have repeatedly asked the showrunner, Bradley Bell when Caroline would return.

 “I suspect we will be seeing Caroline back on the show in the future,” Bell said of Caroline’s absence on Bold and Beautiful.